antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_final/README.md

 Now the Workfow will be running until the `Workflow.await` condition is true.

-Note that `this.account` is used by `getAccountSummary` method to return the account info shown in the table.
+Note that `this.account` is used by `getAccountSummary` method to return the account info shown in our UI.

 Let's create some accounts in our system.
 - Restart the Temporal Server.